Scotogenic S3 symmetric generation of realistic neutrino mixing: The Model

 The model has the three left-handed lepton $SU(2)_L$ doublets $L_{\zeta_L}\equiv(\nu_\zeta \ \ \zeta^-)_L^T$ where $\zeta=e,\mu,\tau$, out of which $L_{\mu_L}$ and $L_{\tau_L}$ comprise a doublet of $S3$ whereas $L_{e L}$ remains a singlet under $S3$.
 Apart from these there are two Standard Model (SM) gauge singlet right-handed neutrinos $N_{\alpha R}$, ($\alpha=1,2$) that transform as a doublet under $S3$.
 The scalar spectrum of the model has a couple of inert $SU(2)_L$ doublet scalars, $\eta_i\equiv(\eta_i^+, \eta_i^0)^T$, $(i=1,2)$, forming an $S3$ doublet ($\eta$).
 We also have two other $SU(2)_L$ doublet scalars, namely $\Phi_j\equiv(\phi_j^+, \phi_j^0)^T$, $(j=1,2)$, that are combined to form an $S3$ doublet ($\Phi$).
 Besides the $S3$, the model also has an unbroken $Z_2$ symmetry under which all other fields except the right-handed neutrinos and the scalar $\eta$ are even.
 After spontaneous symmetry breaking (SSB), $\phi_j$ get vacuum expectation value (vev), but $\eta_i$ do not.
 Let $v_j$ be the vevs of $\phi_j^0$ i.e., $\langle \Phi_j\rangle\equiv v_j$, $(j=1,2)$.
 Fields and their specific charges are shown in Table \ref{fields}.
 We deal with the neutrino sector only in this model.
 The charged lepton mass matrix is diagonal in the basis in which we perform the analysis and the entire mixing comes from the neutrino sector.

-2pt Neutrino mass can be generated radiatively at one-loop level from Fig. (\ref{radfig}).
-The neutrino mass matrix will receive contributions from the following terms of the $S3\times Z_2$ invariant scalar potential from the scalar four-point vertex\footnote{ Two $\eta$ are created and two $\phi$ are destroyed at the scalar four point vertex causing terms of $(\eta^\dagger \phi)(\eta^\dagger \phi)$ nature to be pertinent among other terms in the scalar potential }:
+2pt Neutrino mass can be generated radiatively at one-loop level from Fig. \ref{radfig}.
+The neutrino mass matrix will receive contributions from the following terms of the $S3\times Z_2$ invariant scalar potential from the scalar four-point vertex\footnote{ Two $\eta$ are created and two $\phi$ are destroyed at the scalar four point vertex causing terms of $(\eta^\dagger \phi)(\eta^\dagger \phi)$ nature to be pertinent among other terms in the scalar potential.
+The complete scalar potential containing all the terms can be found in Appendix \ref{potential}. }:

 Here all the quartic couplings $\lambda_j$ ($j=1,2,3$) are taken real.